Nameless Rumia's Wiki

 Notes

-• In order to log into the desktop website, you have to scan the QR code.
+• In order to log into the desktop website, you'll have to scan the QR code.
 From there, the app asks to verify that you actually want to sign in, then agree to the terms and conditions if you haven't.

 “Máo Wénchāo” (毛文超) is the Chinese name.
 “Charlwin Mao” is the English name, which is presumably his Chinese name in reverse order, “Chāowén Máo” (超文毛), and not a Mao Zedong reference.